 Far from it!

 Instead it was a gentle letting go of the movement that no longer served me, and a thinking process that was flawed and perpetuated by diet culture messages.
 Instead I focused on my ‘why’, which was rebuilding a life where my head-space could be free from thoughts of food, exercise and my body.
-All of this took years, and was a process of trial and error, but I’ve recounted the main things that helped me below in the hopes that it might support your own healing journey.
+All of this took years and was a process of trial and error.
+But I’ve recounted the main things that helped me below.
+I hope it might support your own healing journey with exercise.

 1. I stopped running like a tiger was chasing me